Netcracker/qubership-opensearch/documentation/maintenance-guide/password-changing-guide/README.md

 * `${NAMESPACE}` is the name of the OpenShift/Kubernetes namespace where OpenSearch is located.
 For example, `opensearch-service`.
 * `${CLUSTER_NAME}` is the name of the OpenSearch cluster.
 For example, `opensearch`.

+**Note**: OpenSearch dashboards don't support password that contains only digits.
+Consider this when changing the password property.

 # OpenSearch Curator
 This section provides information on the password changing procedures in the OpenSearch Curator.